 Karen has been with Discover Your Forest since 2010.
 Prior to moving to Oregon, she taught at Michigan State University and she is our go to person for all things interpretation.
-Karen oversees all of the educational programming for Discover Your Forest including Newberry Field Trips, Project Snow, Greenhouses to Greenscapes, Young Women’s Natural Resource Career Camp, Natural Resource Career Fair, Volcano in the Classroom and Citizen Science.
-In addition Karen acts as the trainer for our volunteer interpreters, preparing them to answer visitor questions and interact with the public.
+Karen oversees the creation and facilitation of DYF programming; spanning seasons, topics, audiences and forests.
+She also acts as the trainer for our volunteer interpreters, preparing them to answer visitor questions and interact with the public.
 When she’s not working, you’ll find her exploring waterfalls, botanizing, birding or running the rivers on her SUP.

-Gail has been with Discover Your Forest team in 2012.
+Gail joined the Discover Your Forest team in 2012.
 Gail has lived in Bend for 36 years and is a Montana native.
-She is responsible for 10 retail stores in Central Oregon, which includes Lava Lands Visitor center on the Newberry National Volcanic Monument and the new Cascade Lakes Welcome Station and Central Oregon Forest Service Offices.
-Gail manages recreation pass sales for the Central Oregon area.
-Gail hires, trains and manages a staff of 7 sales associates, and in addition to her retail management responsibilities, Gail also serves as Discover Your Forest’s bookkeeper.
+She is responsible for 10 retail stores in Central Oregon, which includes Lava Lands Visitor Center on the Newberry National Volcanic Monument, Cascade Lakes Welcome Station and Central Oregon Forest Service Offices.
+Gail manages recreation pass sales for 5 sites in Central Oregon.
+She hires, trains and manages a staff of 8 sales associates.
+When Gail is not at work, she enjoys spending time with her daughter, son-in-law and 4 grandchildren.

 Bess joined the Discover Your Forest Team in 2016.
-She has worked in the Environmental Education field for the past 7 years and recently worked with the Children’s Forest of Central Oregon, as well as a few other positions throughout the Pacific Northwest.
+She has worked in the Conservation Education field since 2007, working with Wolftree and the Children’s Forest of Central Oregon, as well as a few other positions throughout the Pacific Northwest.
 Bess is responsible for connecting Forest Service specialists with middle and high school classrooms.
 She first moved to Central Oregon in 2003 from Tennessee and worked as a whitewater rafting guide for several years before making a shift into Conservation Education.
 She loves to spend time with her family and friends outside and around the kitchen.

 Becky became our Conservation Educator in 2018.
 A former intern with Discover Your Forest, Becky briefly left Bend to attend Southern Oregon University for a M.S. in Environmental Education.
 At SOU, she completed a capstone project managing place-based field trips.
 Previously, Becky instructed for Bend programs, Cascade WILDS and The Environmental Center’s Outdoor School.
 Becky coordinates conservation education programs at Mt.
 Bachelor, Newberry Volcanic National Monument, and other sites in the Deschutes and Ochoco National Forest.
 All places she loves exploring, too!